Sbozzolo/kuibit/CONTRIBUTING.md

 report it.
 If you can provide precise steps to reproduce the problem, that would lead certainly speed-up the resolution of the bug.

-You can also join us in the [Telegram channel](https://t.me/postcactus) for help or discussions.
+You can also join us in the [Telegram channel](https://t.me/kuibit) for help or discussions.

 ## New features/improvements

 We always welcome new features of general improvements in the code.
-If you have some scripts based on ``PostCactus`` that implement functionalities useful to the community, we can work together to port them in the main package.
+If you have some scripts based on ``kuibit`` that implement functionalities useful to the community, we can work together to port them in the main package.
 (Your contributed code should not depend on private thorns or other private codes.)